 Assessment methods are defined individually for each course in the syllabus.
-The general rules for assessment methods are regulated by the Study Rules and Regulations for Bologna Study Programmes FRI and the FMF Assessment Rules.
+The general rules for assessment methods are regulated by the Study Regulations FRI ULand the FMF Assessment Rules.
 For all courses, knowledge is assessed through a written and/or oral exam.
 Assessment methods can include: lab tutorial written exams, lab tutorial oral exams, seminars and project work and their oral defences.
 The grading scale follows the Statutes of the University of Ljubljana.
-All types of assessments are graded on a scale from 1 to 10, where 6-10 are passing grades and 1-5 failing grades.
+All types of assessments are graded on a scale from 5 to 10, where 6 - 10 are passing grades and 5 failing grade or passed with excellence, passed or failed.